-- para. (a).
-Makes technical changes to reflect the definitions added in subdivision 9.
+(a) Makes technical changes to reflect the definitions added in subdivision 9.
 This existing provision requires dealers who buy wire and cable used by utility companies to report their purchases weekly to the county sheriff.
-This bill has the effect of extending this requirement to include all scrap metal as defined in subdivision 9. - para. (b).
-Provides that the reporting duty imposed in paragraph (a) may be discharged electronically by an automated reporting system. - Subd.
+This bill has the effect of extending this requirement to include all scrap metal as defined in subdivision 9.

+(b) Provides that the reporting duty imposed in paragraph (a) may be discharged electronically by an automated reporting system.

+Subd.
 2a.
 Holding periods.
 Prescribes a holding period for any scrap metal purchased or acquired by a scrap metal dealer.
 If the dealer transmits the weekly purchase reports to the sheriff electronically, the holding period is five business days.
-If the dealer transmits the weekly purchase reports to the sheriff manually, the holding period is ten business days. - Subd.
+If the dealer transmits the weekly purchase reports to the sheriff manually, the holding period is ten business days.

+Subd.
 3. Retention required.
-Adds a reference to the new subdivision 5, requiring use of video cameras. - Subd.
+Adds a reference to the new subdivision 5, requiring use of video cameras.

+Subd.
 4. Payment by check required.
-Requires that scrap metal dealers pay for scrap metal only by check. - Subd.
+Requires that scrap metal dealers pay for scrap metal only by check, if the amount is \$75 or more.

+Subd.
 5. Video security cameras required.
 Requires that dealers install, maintain, and keep in operation during business hours and other times when scrap metal is purchased video surveillance cameras located so as to show the customer's face and the customer's vehicle.
-Subdivision 3 requires that the dealers keep the films or other video format for three years. - Subd.
+Subdivision 3 requires that the dealers keep the films or other video format for three years.

+Subd.
 6. Registration required.
 Requires scrap metal dealers to register with the commissioner of public safety.
-To be eligible to maintain a scrap metal dealer registration: the dealer: (1) must operate fairly and lawfully under statute and ordinance; (2) may not be a minor; (3) may not have been convicted of a crime that is directly related to the occupation; and (4) must be of good moral character or repute.
-Provides for a registration fee and minimum registration requirements. - Subd.
+To be eligible to maintain a scrap metal dealer registration: the dealer: (1) must operate fairly and lawfully under statute and ordinance; (2) may not be a minor; and (3) may not have been convicted of a crime that is directly related to the occupation.
+Provides for a registration fee and minimum registration requirements.

+Subd.
 7. Criminal penalty.
-Creates a gross misdemeanor penalty for a scrap metal dealer who buys or receives scrap metal that the dealer knows or should know is ordinarily used by or belongs to a railroad or utility company without using due diligence to ascertain whether the seller has a legal right to the property. - Subd.
-8. Local regulation.
-Provides that a local unit of government may license or otherwise regulate the purchase of scrap metal. - Subd.
+Creates a gross misdemeanor penalty for a scrap metal dealer who buys or receives scrap metal that the dealer knows or should know is ordinarily used by or belongs to a railroad or utility company without using due diligence to ascertain whether the seller has a legal right to the property.

+Subd.
+8. Exemption.
+Exempts aluminum can collection for recycling from the holding period in subdivision 2a.

+Subd.
 9. Definitions.
-Defines the terms person, scrap metal, and scrap metal dealer. - Damage or theft to energy transmission equipment.
-Creates a five-year felony for intentionally and without consent damaging, taking, removing, severing, or breaking any line that transmits or distributes electricity or gas, including any apparatus connected to the line. - Appropriation.
-Appropriates money to the commissioner of public safety for purposes of the registration required by the bill. - Effective date.
-Provides that the criminal penalty in section 3 is effective August 1, 2007, and applies to crimes committed on or after that date.
+Defines the terms person, scrap metal, and scrap metal dealer.

+- 2 Damage or theft to energy transmission or telecommunications equipment.
+Creates a five-year felony for intentionally and without consent damaging, taking, removing, severing, or breaking any line that transmits or distributes electricity or gas, including any apparatus connected to the line, or any telecommunications machinery, equipment, or fixtures. - 3 Appropriation.
+Appropriates money to the commissioner of public safety for purposes of the registration required by the bill. - 4 Effective date.
+Provides that the criminal penalty in section 2 is effective August 1, 2007, and applies to crimes committed on or after that date.